goalifyplus/docs/administrator-guides/integrations/telegram/README.md

 ## Getting the Token

 1. Wait for the Token to be displayed referred to as [myauthorization-token]
-2. Go to the Administration Portal of Rocket.Chat and the Integrations Page
+2. Go to the Administration Portal of Goalify.Chat and the Integrations Page
 3. Create a new Incoming Webhook following these instructions
     - Enable script
     - Paste the following

-### Incoming Webhook for Rocket.Chat
+### Incoming Webhook for Goalify.Chat

 ```javascript
 class Script {